drupalwxt/wxt_bootstrap/README.md

 ## Sub-Theming

 We provide a starterkit under the `starterkits` folder that contains the template for inheriting from `wxt_bootstrap`.

+> Note: In order for your new sub-theme to inherit styles (and maybe other things)
+> from the wxt_bootstrap base theme you need to select your new sub-theme under the
+> Theme Visibility settings (`/admin/config/wxt/wxt_library`).

 ## Sass Compilation